Stewardship Connection 2022

 A naturalist-led introduction to the birds found in the Puget Creek watershed.
 How many species call this area home and how many others pass through occasionally?
 What are the issues affecting local populations and what can people do to help?

-(The 2022 Stewardship Connection is presented as a partnership between the Ikkatsu Project and South Sound Surfrider.
-For more information on other volunteer opportunities throughout the Sound, click here for the Surfrider website.)
+(The 2022 Stewardship Connection is presented as a partnership between the Ikkatsu Project, South Sound Surfrider and Tacoma Metro Parks.
+For more information on other volunteer opportunities throughout the Sound, click here for the Surfrider website and visit the Park’s website here.)